Mount Zion Memorial Fund: Memphis Minnie and James Thomas

-Memorial headstones were added for James Thomas on March 9, 1996, at St. Matthews Church in Leland, Mississippi; and Memphis Minnie (Minnie Douglas Lawlers) at the New Hope Baptist Church Cemetery in Walls, Mississippi, on October 13, 1996.
+Memorial headstones were added for James Thomas on March 9, 1996, at St. Matthew's Church in Leland, Mississippi; and Memphis Minnie (Minnie Douglas Lawlers) at the New Hope Baptist Church Cemetery in Walls, Mississippi, on October 13, 1996.
 Both memorials were paid for by John Fogerty and Bonnie Raitt.
 The ceremony for Memphis Minnie was recorded by the BBC and attended by 35 members of the extended Douglas family, many of whom had no idea of their relative's musical legacy.
 The headstone inscription was written by Minnie biographer Paul Garon: "The hundreds of sides Minnie recorded are the perfect material to teach us about the blues.
 For the blues are at once general, and particular, speaking for millions, but in a highly singular, individual voice.
 Listening to Minnie's songs we hear her fantasies, her dreams, her desires, but we will hear them as if they were our own."